MariaMcCafferty/exercise/LearningFun.md

-Learning how to use Git is fun.
+Learning how to use Git is fun!

-This is fun.
+This is fun!

+How much fun?
+This much fun!